duggan1501/Project-practice/README.md

 # Project-practice
-This repository is for storing my projects and practice.
+This repository is for follow along codes based on online tutorials.\
+Unless otherwise specified, it is not my own code.